thecodeteam/training/devops-geekweek/Day1-Part2-Agile101.md

 * Customer collaboration over contract negotiation
 * Responding to change over following a plan.

->That is, while there is value in the items on the right, we value the items on the left more.”
+>That is, while there is value in the items on the right, we value the items on the left more.

 ---